 It used to be that many business owners would follow the rankings of their favorite/pet keywords.
 When these specific terms did not move up in the search engines they would think the process was failing.
 Even though overall traffic was up by 80%, it was well targeted and conversion rates had tripled.
 Today, so many SEO’s can’t perform – for reasons that are hard to understand.
 What works today is the same thing that worked 8 years ago – it’s just more refined.
 Read More

-I was asked to write an article for a local Chicago direct mail company – KD Mailing & Fulfillment.
+I was asked to write an article for a local Chicago direct mail company.
 They are a leading direct response company with enough experience and technology to handle high volume printing, shipping and order fulfillment.
 I have toured their shipping and printing warehouse (it’s huge) and actually watched as they printed QR Codes on Office Depot material.
 It was pretty impressive.
-If you are in the market for a top of the line direct mail company follow the link.

 It’s been 5 years now since my favorite Chinese restaurant closed its doors.
 I can still taste the pork fried rice made “Julie hot” from what used to be Mandarin Village in Skokie, IL (a near Chicago suburb).
 The food was outstanding, the service was top notch, the restaurant was clean and the owner/manager was personable and welcoming.
 But now it’s gone.
 It just went dark one day and never opened its doors again.
 No “we’re moving” signs.
 No notice of any kind.
 Read More